Understanding the Causes of Borderline Personality Disorder

 Genetic Causes of BPD

-To be more specific, studies have shown that BPD has a heritability rate of roughly 46%, showing that genetics play a massive role in the development of the disorder.
-Additionally, certain temperamental characteristics, including emotional sensitivity and impulsivity, may also be inherited from your family members.
-[1]
+Genetics plays a significant role in the development of BPD.
+A family history of BPD or related mental health conditions increases the likelihood of having the disorder.
+To be more specific, studies have shown that BPD has a heritability rate of roughly 46%.
+Additionally, specific temperamental characteristics, such as emotional sensitivity and impulsivity, may also be inherited from family members [2].

-Research into this topic has identified a number of genetic markers that are closely related to an increased risk of developing BPD.
+Research into this topic has identified several genetic markers that are closely related to an increased risk of developing BPD.
 Two genes in particular, namely DPYD and PKP4, are linked to a higher likelihood of the condition.
-Interestingly, the same genes are also associated with an increased risk of other mental health conditions, such as schizophrenia and bipolar disorder.
+The same genes are also associated with an increased risk of other mental health conditions, such as schizophrenia and bipolar disorder [3].

 Environmental Causes of BPD

-Environmental factors also play a significant role in the development of BPD.
-This means that an individual’s upbringing, past experiences, and current situation all have an impact on their overall mental state of mind.
+Environmental factors also play a significant role in the development of Borderline Personality Disorder.
+This means that an individual’s upbringing, past experiences, and current situation all have an impact on their overall mental state.

-Any childhood trauma, such as emotional, physical, or sexual abuse, can lead to BPD.
-It is believed that constant criticism, rejection, and invalidation are triggers for the condition.
-Physical abuse leads to feelings of fear, helplessness, and instability, all of which are closely linked to BPD.
-[3]
+Childhood trauma, such as emotional, physical, or sexual abuse, has been strongly associated with BPD.
+Experts believe that frequent experiences of criticism, rejection, and invalidation during formative years can lead to emotional instability, thus triggering the condition.
+Physical abuse also causes feelings of fear, helplessness, and instability, which are closely linked to BPD [4].

 Parenting Styles

-The parenting style with which a child is brought up is believed to be pivotal in their likelihood of developing this condition.
-If a parent is harsh, dismissive, and emotionally unavailable, the child is more likely to develop emotional instability themselves, which will cause them to find difficulty in managing their feelings and thoughts.
-More so, an inconsistent parenting style will lead to feelings of insecurity and a fear of abandonment.
+The parenting style with which a child is raised is pivotal to their likelihood of developing BPD.
+Suppose a parent is harsh, dismissive, and emotionally unavailable.
+In that case, the child is more likely to develop emotional instability themselves, which will cause them to find difficulty in managing their feelings and thoughts.
+Moreover, an inconsistent parenting style can lead to feelings of insecurity and a fear of abandonment [5].

 Research shows that children who struggle with these emotions throughout their formative years (between the ages of 0 and 8) are more likely to develop BPD.
-With that being said, trauma that occurs later on in life can also lead to the condition – it is just less likely.
+With that being said, trauma that occurs later on in life can also lead to the condition, but it is just less likely.

 Peer Relationships

-Studies show that individuals who experience bullying during childhood and adolescence are more likely to develop BPD.
-This is a result of low self-esteem caused by years of feeling rejected by their peers.
+Studies show that individuals who experience negative peer interactions during childhood and adolescence, such as bullying or social rejection, are more likely to develop BPD.
+This is a result of low self-esteem caused by years of feeling rejected by their peers [4].

-Feelings of loneliness and isolation are also linked to the condition, as well as a number of additional mental health disorders, such as depression and chronic anxiety.
+A lack of supportive relationships can also exacerbate the challenges that an individual with BPD faces.
+Feelings of loneliness and isolation are heavily linked to the condition, as well as several additional mental health disorders, such as depression and chronic anxiety.
 This is why it is so important for younger children and teenagers to have access to a strong support system.

 Life Events

 Finally, stressful life events can trigger BPD in individuals of all ages.
-This includes prolonged exposure to stressful situations, such as living in an unstable environment or experiencing abuse of any kind.
-The loss of a loved one or the end of a significant relationship can also trigger or exacerbate symptoms of BPD.
+This includes prolonged exposure to stressful situations, such as living in an unstable environment or experiencing abuse of any kind, and the loss of a loved one or the end of a significant relationship, all of which can trigger or exacerbate symptoms of BPD [4].

 Neurobiological Causes of BPD